-Rajan Zed, Hindu statesman and President of the University Society of Hinduism Rajan Zed said in a statement to Nevada Today that yoga is a world heritage and liberation powerhouse to be utilized by all.
+Rajan Zed, Hindu statesman and President of the University Society of Hinduism Rajan Zed said in a statement to Nevada Today that yoga is a world heritage and liberation powerhouse to inflatable obstacle course be utilized by all.
 According to Patanjali who codified it in the Yoga Sutra, yoga is a methodical effort to attain perfection, through the control of the different elements of human nature, physical and psychological.

 Zed also shared that Yoga, referred to as a “living fossil”, is a mental and physical discipline for everybody to share and benefit from, traces back to around 2,000 BCE to Indus Valley civilization.

 According to NIH, yoga may help one feel more relaxed, be more flexible, improve posture, breathe deeply, and eliminate stress.
 According to a recently released “2016 Yoga in America Study”, about 37 million Americans (which included many celebrities) now practice yoga, and yoga is strongly correlated with having a positive self image.
 Yoga is the repository of something basic in the human soul and psyche, Rajan Zed adds.